improvedk/improve.dk/source/_posts/sql-server-corruption-recovery-when-all-else-fails/sql-server-corruption-recovery-when-all-else-fails.md

 Capture.png

-<p>Interestingly the Database class didn't puke on the boot page (ID 9) itself, so we know that that one's OK, at least.
+Interestingly the Database class didn't puke on the boot page (ID 9) itself, so we know that that one's OK, at least.
 But as soon as it hit page 16, things started to fall apart - and we already knew page 16 was corrupt.

 ### RawDatabase